-EBIO 116
+EBIO 119

-EEB graduate students have the opportunity to serve as lead instructors in EBIO 116.
-EBIO 116 is a freshman seminar that introduces freshmen to biosciences research at Rice.
+EEB graduate students have the opportunity to serve as lead instructors in EBIO 119.
+EBIO 119 is a freshman seminar that introduces freshmen to biosciences research at Rice.
 Freshman students read and discuss scientific literature and tour Rice labs to see facilities and meet faculty and students.
 The goals of this seminar are to introduce freshmen to the excitement of research while providing interested graduate students a venue to hone their teaching skills.
 Graduate students serve as course instructors in a mentored, but independent, section format over seven weeks.
 Student instructors must have the consent and support of their thesis advisors to participate.
 Graduate student instructors are listed as the instructor-of-record and receive official Rice teaching evaluations.

-11. BIOSCIENCES TEACHING AND MENTORING TRAINING PROGRAM
+11. BIOSCIENCES TEACHING AND MENTORING Training Program

-The BioSciences Department offers a set of optional activities for graduate students and postdoctoral researchers interested in enhancing and documenting their teaching and mentoring experiences at Rice.
-A statement of support is required from the research advisor (for both graduate students and postdoctoral researches) before individuals can participate in the program.
-Detailed program guidelines are available on the BioSciences website (www.biosciences.rice.edu), under the Graduate Studies menu.
-For students wishing more formal pedadogical training, the Rice Center for Teaching Excellence offers a "Certificate in Teaching and Learning" that can be completed with advisor permission.
-More information is available on their website (http://cte.rice.edu/for-graduate-students-postdoctoral-scholars/).
+The BioSciences Department offers a set of optional activities for graduate students and postdoctoral researchers interested enhancing and documenting their teaching and mentoring experiences at Rice.
+Support from the research advisor is required for participation.
+Progress must be documented on the Record of Training Activities form.
+Guidelines and the Record of Training Activities form can be found on the BioSciences website, under Graduate Studies.
+For additional formal pedagogical training, the Rice Center for Teaching Excellence offers an accredited "Certificate in Teaching and Learning" (https://cte.rice.edu/grads) that can be completed with advisor permission